 Europeans also exploited local rivalries.
 When rival states did not combine forces to meet the invaders, the Europeans would face one opponent at a time.
 For example, the British in Western Africa first fought the Yoruba, in 1892-93.
 Then they fought the centralised state of Benin, in 1897.
-And, finally, in a longer war they took on the Sokoto Caliphate.
+And, finally, in a longer war they took on the Sokoto Caliphate in northern Nigeria.
 Due to pressure from various sides, every emirate (province) of the original Caliphate had to fight alone which was much easier for the British.
 Eventually the whole Caliphate fell in 1903.
 Similarly, the French exploited the rivalry between the Tukulor and the Mandinke empires when they extended their presence into the western savannah (coming from Senegal).
 The French first made a series of treaties with both the Tukulor and Mandinke.
 The rulers of the empires saw these treaties as guarantees against French attacks.
-The Tukulor even helped the French in their campaign against the Futa Bondu in the mid-1880s.
-Nevertheless, at the end of the 1880s the French still attacked both empires, conquering the Mandinke in 1893 and the Tukulor by 1898.
-The Portuguese also exploited intra-African conflicts, and increased their influence on modern Mozambique and Angola by letting African armies do the fighting.
-In Angola, however, the

-Portuguese themselves also had to face those armies and it was not until well into the 20^{th} century that the Portuguese could claim control over the territory.
+The Tukulor even helped the French in their campaign against other societies in the region.
+Yet, only a few years later, the French still attacked both empires, conquering the Mandinke in 1893 and the Tukulor by 1898.
+The Portuguese also exploited intra-African conflicts and increased their influence on modern Mozambique and Angola by letting African armies do the fighting.
+In Angola, however, the Portuguese themselves also had to face those armies and it was not until well into the 20th century that the Portuguese could claim control over the territory.

 Some of the most successful challenges to colonial rule came from various stateless societies.
 These societies had no central authority that could function as a main contact for negotiation or, indeed, that could formally surrender.
-It took the British until 1910 before they managed to defeat the Igbo of Southern Nigeria.
-Similarly it took them years to conquer the Tiv of the Benue valley.
-The French, in turn, needed 20 years to subjugate the array of decentralised communities in the forests of the Cote d'Ivoire.
+For example, in fighting the Igbo of Southern Nigeria, the British had to defeat many different subgroups.
+When they had conquered one area, other subgroups rose to resistance again and the British had to redirect their campaigns.
+As a result, it took the British until 1910 before they could declare victory over the Igbo society in Nigeria.
+Similarly it took them years to conquer the subgroups of the Tiv of the Benue valley.
+The

+French, in turn, needed 20 years to subjugate the array of decentralised communities in the forests of the Cote d'Ivoire.

 Not all areas became the subject of battles.
-The Europeans obtained some regions through treaties with African chiefs.
+The Europeans obtained many regions through treaties with African chiefs.
 The African chiefs typically regarded these treaties as pacts of friendship.
 Or they considered them as safeguards from attack.
 The Europeans, meanwhile, took these treaties back to Europe as proof of their effective occupation of a territory.
-For example, Leopold hired the explorer Stanley to explore the Congo river and to obtain extensive economic concessions from local African rulers.
+As described in section three above, King Leopold hired the explorer Stanley to explore the Congo river and to obtain extensive economic concessions from local African rulers.
 During the Conference of Berlin these treaties formed the basis upon which King Leopold claimed the area of the Congo Free State.
 At the same time de Brazza, who explored the area of Gabon and northern Congo and signed a number of treaties with chiefs in the Congo basin did the same for France.
 He founded Brazaville in 1880, and thereby gave France a gateway to the heart of Africa.
 And in Eastern Africa, Karl Peters signed treaties with African chiefs on behalf of Germany.
-In 1885 Germany declared the protectorate over Tanganyika.
+In 1885 Germany declared the protectorate over Tanganyika (now Tanzania).